Skip to housing guidance

 Common Scenarios

 Neighbour complaints about odour are a common flashpoint.
-While you have the right to use your medication, it is worth taking practical steps to minimise impact on neighbours — good ventilation, regular cleaning of your device, and considering odourless administration methods such as oils or capsules where possible.
+While you have the right to use your medication, it is worth taking practical steps to reduce the impact on neighbours: good ventilation, regular cleaning of your device, and considering odourless methods such as oils or capsules where possible.

-If a formal complaint is raised, respond in writing and explain that you are using a medically prescribed product via a non-combustion device.
-You may offer to implement additional ventilation measures as a goodwill gesture.
-Demonstrating a willingness to be considerate — while firmly establishing your legal right — is usually the most effective approach.
+If a formal complaint is raised, respond in writing and explain that you are using a medically prescribed product through a non-combustion device.
+You may offer to add extra ventilation as a goodwill gesture.
+Showing that you are willing to be considerate, while firmly setting out your legal right, is usually the most effective approach.
 Do not feel pressured to stop using your medication.
 Seek Citizens Advice or legal support if the complaint escalates to a formal eviction notice.

-An eviction notice or threat of eviction because a tenant is using lawfully prescribed medical cannabis is potentially unlawful under the Equality Act 2010.
-It may constitute discrimination arising from a disability (Section 15) and a failure to comply with the duty to make reasonable adjustments (Section 21).
+An eviction notice, or a threat of eviction, because a tenant is using lawfully prescribed medical cannabis is potentially unlawful under equality law.
+It may be discrimination arising from a disability, and a failure to make reasonable adjustments.

 Do not ignore an eviction notice.
 You have a limited time to respond and seek legal advice.
 Contact a housing solicitor or Citizens Advice immediately.
 Keep all documentation — your prescription, clinical letter, the eviction notice, and all prior correspondence.
 PatientsCann UK's legal support resources may also be able to connect you with appropriate specialist advice.

-Housing associations and local councils are bound by the Equality Act 2010 in exactly the same way as private landlords — in some respects, as public authorities, their obligations may be stronger.
-They are required to comply with the Public Sector Equality Duty (Section 149) and to have due regard to disability equality in all their policies and decisions.
+Housing associations and local councils are bound by equality law in the same way as private landlords.
+In some respects, as public bodies, their duties may be stronger.
+They must have due regard to disability equality in all their policies and decisions.

-If a housing association tells you that you cannot use your prescribed medication in your home, ask them to provide their decision in writing, citing the specific policy or rule they are relying on.
-Request that they carry out a formal reasonable adjustment assessment under the Equality Act 2010.
-Contact your local council's housing department, a housing solicitor, or Citizens Advice for further support.
-The Equality and Human Rights Commission also has guidance and may be able to assist.
+If a housing association tells you that you cannot use your prescribed medicine in your home, ask them to put their decision in writing and to name the exact policy or rule they are relying on.
+Ask them to carry out a formal reasonable adjustment assessment.
+Contact your local council's housing department, a housing solicitor, or Citizens Advice for support.

 Building security and concierge staff are not police officers and have no legal authority to detain you, search you, or seize your medication.
 If you are challenged, remain calm and polite.
 You may choose to briefly explain that you are a medical cannabis patient and offer to show your prescription documentation.
 You are not legally required to do so, but doing so often resolves the situation immediately.

-If you are asked to leave a communal area, comply calmly — but note the time, the staff member's name, and what was said.
-Report the incident in writing to the property management company, citing the Equality Act 2010 and requesting clarity on their policy.
-If the behaviour continues or escalates, seek legal advice.
-Security staff and property management companies are also covered by the Equality Act 2010 when acting in connection with the management of premises.
+If you are asked to leave a communal area, comply calmly, but note the time, the staff member's name, and what was said.
+Report the incident in writing to the property management company, citing equality law and asking for clarity on their policy.
+If the behaviour continues or gets worse, get legal advice.
+Security staff and property management companies are also covered by equality law when they act in connection with the management of premises.

 Useful Resources & Reference Documents

-Official legislation, guidance documents, FOI responses, and support organisations for CBPM patients facing housing issues.
+Official legislation, guidance documents, FOI responses, and support organisations for patients facing housing issues.

 A medical cannabis patient says he feels he is being "forced out" of his hometown as a result of unfair discrimination by local authorities.
 His story highlights the real-world consequences of housing discrimination against CBPM patients and the importance of knowing and asserting your rights.